 Contracts that include such terms are not automatically considered unfair, as only a court or tribunal can determine this.

 We continue to engage with businesses to ensure their contracts comply with the law.
 If a business refuses to modify its contracts, we may take further action such as applying to the Victorian Civil and Administrative Tribunal (VCAT) for orders.

 Consumers may also take their own action at VCAT or in a court if they believe a term to be unfair.
 If the contract terms are found to be unfair and void, those terms are treated as though they never existed.
 If the contract can operate without the unfair term, it will still be binding.

 Acceptable limitations of liability

-Businesses can limit their liability under consumer law for death or personal injury, as long as they notify consumers of any limitation before they agree to buy the services.
+Recreational businesses, including health and fitness centres, can limit their liability under consumer law for death or personal injury as long as they notify consumers of any limitation before they agree to buy the services.

 Businesses wishing to limit their liability for the first time must use the wording set out on our Recreational businesses - wording to limit liability for death or personal injury page.